-An agency is responsible for meeting and applying the requirements of the Act, the Local Jobs First Policy and related guidelines to all Victorian Government Local Jobs First projects.
+An agency is responsible for meeting and applying the requirements of the Act, the Policy and related Guidelines to all Victorian Government Local Jobs First projects.

 Each agency is also required to nominate a Local Jobs First Administrator, as a coordination point to support implementation, monitoring, reporting and compliance activities.
-The Local Jobs First Administrator may oversee tender processes related to a given agency; be a liaison point for DEDJTR, the Commissioner, and ICN; coordinate the agency's monitoring and reporting requirements to the responsible Minister, DEDJTR and the Commissioner and through the agency's normal financial reporting mechanisms.
+The Local Jobs First Administrator may oversee tender processes related to a given agency; be a liaison point for DJPR, the Commissioner and the ICN; coordinate the agency's monitoring and reporting requirements to the responsible Minister, DJPR and the Commissioner and through the agency's normal financial reporting mechanisms.